angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_Anti-money_laundering_1.md

 2) **Approach 2** : Transitivity (Percentage of "open triads" that are triangles in the network)

-So let's talk about how we can compute 'Transitivity' of the network using networkx in python.

 ~~~python
 %matplotlib notebook
 import networkx as nx